Seminoles Wins NCAA Regional First in Mainstream Fashion | ExBulletin

 Seminoles Wins NCAA Regional First in Mainstream Fashion

-TALLAHASSEE, Florida (Seminoles.com) The top-ranked Florida State Men’s Golf Team capped a spectacular week of play with a combined 34 under (271-281-278) to win their first NCAA Regional Program in Canadian history. program at Seminole Legacy Golf Club Wednesday.
+TALLAHASSEE, Fla.
+(SEMINOLES.COM) Florida State’s top-ranked men’s golf team capped a spectacular week of play with a combined 34 under (271-281-278) to win their first NCAA Regional of program history to Wednesday at Seminole Legacy Golf Club.

 The Seminoles will play their first NCAA Championship since 2017 at Grayhawk Golf Club in Scottsdale, Arizona.